domotz/slate/source/index.html.md

 <span class='dmt-method'>`GET /agent/{agent_id}/device/{device_id}/application`</span>

-Retrieves the list of applications of the device
+Retrieves the list of applications of the device.
+The feature is only available on agents having the Booster Pack

 <h3>Curl</h3>